The Lord’s Cricket Ground was formally established in 1814 and is considered the Mecca of cricket.

 Highest individual score – Graham Gooch hit 333 runs against India in 1990, the highest individual score for a Test batter at the Lord’s Cricket Ground.
 The former skipper smashed 43 boundaries and two sixes in his blitzkrieg knock that helped England earn their highest Test win against India at the venue by runs (247 runs).
 As things stand, he is the last Englishman to score a triple hundred in red-ball cricket.

-Most wickets – James Anderson is the bowler with the most Test wickets at the Lord’s Cricket Ground, scalping 110 wickets in 25 matches at an economy rate of 2.69.
-The legendary pacer averages a wicket in every 24th ball he bowls in Test matches at the venue.
+Most wickets – James Anderson is the bowler with the most Test wickets at the Lord’s Cricket Ground, scalping 117 wickets in 27 matches at an economy rate of 2.71.

 Best bowling figures in a match – Bob Massey’s haul of 16 for 137 for Australia against England in 1972 is the best bowling figures in a Test match at the Lord’s Cricket Ground.
 After registering a haul of 8 for 84 in the first innings, the right-arm medium pacer returned with eight wickets at the cost of just 1.93 runs in his 27.2 overs.